displaycoffee/sites/themusescircle/wp-content/plugins/inspire-reviews/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Used for reviewing various types of media such as books, movies, and tv shows.
+Used for reviewing various types of media such as books, movies, and tv.

 == Description ==

-Used for reviewing various types of media such as books, movies, and tv shows.
+Used for reviewing various types of media such as books, movies, and tv.

 == Installation ==